News

 last but not least.. all this also influences security patching.

 This change includes the ASB security patches as well, of course.
-We already saw this in the August 2025 ASB and now with the September 2025 ASB which both do not have any code references (atm of writing this).
+We already saw this in the first-time ever empty July 2025 ASB, the August 2025 ASB and now with the September 2025 ASB which all do not have any code references (atm of writing this) (edit: now September got them).

 In opposite ASB’s before that change had code references linked, e.g. June 2025 ASB and any other before that date.